Conferences and Events

 These event pages offer the latest information on each upcoming event, which includes registration information, abstracts, draft agendas, recommended attendees, and attendance information.

-Since then, NIST has been involved in several efforts to assist in expanding the availability of data and reference materials for various disciplines including biometrics and firearms.
-On July 19-20, NIST will hold a workshop to discuss databases used in trace evidence analysis entitled, “Trace Evidence Data Workshop: Improving Technology and Measurement in Forensic Science.”
+- REGISTRATION NOW OPEN! , July 19-20, 2016.
 This event is a part of an effort at NIST to gather feedback from the practitioners and researchers in the forensic science community on further improving access and expanding the development of datasets useful, specifically, for trace forensic evidence.
-More information coming soon.
+To register, visit: http://www.nist.gov/forensics/trace-evidence-data-workshop.cfm.

 - Forensics@NIST 2016, Nov.
 8-9, 2016